IMMANUEL CHURCH-ON-THE-HILL

 The Outreach program works through three primary mechanisms: 1) personal involvement by parishioners in organizations that improve others’ lives; 2) direct financial contributions by parishioners to charities or organizations; and 3) financial contributions from the Outreach budget to organizations supported by the parish.

 The Outreach budget is funded principally by the proceeds of the Pumpkin Patch, the Immanuel signature event that energizes and engages the parish for the entire month of October.
 (If they know we are Christians by our love, they know we are Immanuel by the Patch.)
-The pumpkins are grown in New Mexico by the Navajo Indians with whom the profits are shared.
-With community support for almost two decades, thousands of dollars are raised in support of charitable outreach.
-The Pumpkin Patch recently completed the transition to a team approach and is always looking for new team members.
+Our pumpkin patch is a partnership between Navajo farmers in New Mexico who grow the pumpkins, and Pumpkin Patch Fundraisers of North Carolina which handles the shipping of the pumpkins.
+With community support for over 30 years, thousands of dollars are raised in support of charitable outreach.

-The ministry is sustained and led through clergy and the Outreach Committee leaders: Rebecca Cooper, Jim Wise, and Jim Snow.
-If you have any questions or would like to become involved, you may email the Outreach leaders at outreach@icoh.net.
+The ministry is sustained and led through clergy and the Outreach Committee leaders: Julie Bruns, Jim Wise, and Jim Snow.
+If you have any questions or would like to become involved, you may email the Outreach leaders at [email protected].

 Causes Supported by Outreach Ministry